open-sauced/guestbook/README.md

 ### Using bot

+1. Complete step 1-4 in the [Getting Started](#getting-started) section.
-1. Run `npm run contributors:add` to add yourself to the contributors list.
+2. Run `npm run contributors:add` to add yourself to the contributors list.
-2. Run `npm run contributors:generate` to generate the contributors list.
+3. Run `npm run contributors:generate` to generate the contributors list.
+4. Continue with step 7-9 in the [Getting Started](#getting-started) section.

 ### Manually editing the file

+1. Complete step 1-4 in the [Getting Started](#getting-started) section.
-1. Open the `.all-contributorsrc` file.
+2. Open the `.all-contributorsrc` file.
-2. Go to the last contributor in the contributors array.
+3. Go to the last contributor in the contributors array.
-3. Add a comma after the last closing curly bracket ( `},` ).
+4. Add a comma after the last closing curly bracket ( `},` ).
-4. Copy and paste the template below:
+5. Copy and paste the template below:

    ```javascript
    {